tkvy4/devops/README.md

 jira-playbook.yml is the main Ansible playbook for Jira installation

 Variables are loaded from jira.yml, this should be the only file to update

+This branch contains files to deploy everything with the help of Ansible scripts only